-We note that in principle OXM's sparing of the proximal tissues requires that the tissues will not move during the irradiation as such movement can smear the minibeams' dose, producing a continuous beam that would be damaging.
+We note that in principle OXM's sparing of the proximal tissues requires that the tissues will not move during the irradiation, as such movement can smear the minibeams' dose, producing a continuous beam that would be damaging.
 This makes the patient immobilization more critical for OXM.
 The risk will depend on the array's minibeam thickness and spacing, as well as on the magnitude of the tissue excursion.
-In that regard the cardiovascular pulsation of the brain should be tolerable when using arrays of 0.3 mm beams with 1.0 mm spacing on-center because the amplitude of these those pulsations should be less than 0.7 mm at least for young and median-age subjects.
-The risk for such beam smearing can further be reduced by increasing the beam spacing on-center beyond 1.0 mm, for the same 0.3-mm beams.
-However, the use of larger beam spacing will require the use of higher incident dose in each minibeams.
+In that regard, the cardiovascular pulsation of the brain should be tolerable when using arrays of 0.3 mm beams with 1.0 mm spacing on-center because the amplitude of these pulsations should be less than 0.7 mm34.
+The risk for such beam smearing can further be reduced by increasing the beam spacing on-center beyond 1.0 mm for the same 0.3-mm beams.
+However, the use of larger beam spacing will require the use of higher incident dose in each minibeam.
 This, in turn, would reduce the effective dose rate produced at the target.
-In that regard we expect that an array of 0.3 mm minibeams spaced 1.0 mm on-center will be tolerated by the skin at in-beam doses of more than 170 Gy, which was the dose tolerance to 0.68-mm minibeams with 1.36-mm beam spacing on-center.
-The use of thermoplastic-based mask system to immobilize the patient's head for OXM administration should be an adequate measure and the beam's attenuation in the mask can be corrected for.
+In that regard, we expect that an array of 0.3 mm minibeams spaced 1.0 mm on-center will be tolerated by the skin at in-beam doses of more than 170 Gy, which was the dose tolerance to 0.68-mm minibeams with 1.36-mm beam spacing on-center5.
+The use of a thermoplastic-based mask system to immobilize the patient's head for OXM administration should be adequate, and the beam's attenuation in the mask can be corrected for.

 Although for the last 60 years the subject of orthovoltage x-ray machines has been nearly completely outside the fields of radiation oncology and radiosurgery except for certain small applications, OXM's unique dosimetric attributes, coupled with OXM's innovative treatment delivery strategies with or without the use of tumor-dose-enhancing contrast agents, should allow resurrection and repurposing of orthovoltage x-ray machines for a full range of clinical treatment scenarios.

-Although not directly related to OXM, it should be mentioned that synchrotron-generated minibeams of 52- $\mu$ m thickness have been used at the ESRF in an interlacing geometry from four 90° angles to produce a 200- $\mu$ m-thick solid beam at a small target in the rat brain We also note that the research group at University of North Carolina have been producing ~0.5-mm thick x-ray microbeams (or, as we call, minibeams) using carbon nanotube field emission.
+Although not directly related to OXM, synchrotron-generated minibeams of 52-μm thickness have been used at the ESRF in an interlacing geometry from four 90° angles to produce a 200-μm-thick solid beam at a small target in the rat brain15.
+We also note that the research group at University of North Carolina has been producing ~0.5-mm thick x-ray microbeams (or, as we call them, minibeams) using carbon nanotube field emission35.
 However, there is no indication that the authors will use their beams in a merging geometry as used in OXM.

-Given the OXM's sparing of the tissues proximal to the target and its smaller distal and lateral doses to the target implies that the dose produced by OXM is significantly more confined to the target than that produced by MV x-rays.
+Given OXM's sparing of the tissues proximal to the target and its lower doses distal and lateral to the target imply that the dose produced by OXM is significantly more confined to the target than that produced by MV x-rays.

-Finally, OXM has the practical advantage over the MV methods that its construction and room shielding is less demanding and its treatment planning would also be easier.
+Finally, OXM has a practical advantage over the MV methods because its construction and room shielding are less demanding and its treatment planning would also be easier.